 KEEP YOUR COOLING TOWER WATER CLEAN

-(Thanks to By Kenn Latzo; Process Efficiency Products, Inc. for most of this information – Complete article -pdf.
+(Thanks to By Kenn Latzo; Process Efficiency Products, Inc. for much of this information – Complete article -pdf).

 Advanced Filtration are experts in the installation and maintenance of all types of cooling tower filtration.
 In the New York and New Jersey area we partner with Purity Laboratories, Inc. for Legionella sampling, sample testing, and disinfection regimens including: